Cases We Take

 - The inmate was convicted of a felony crime committed in Illinois.

-- In most instances, the inmate must be incarcerated and have at least 48 months remaining on your sentence.
+- In most instances, the inmate must be incarcerated and have at least 8 years remaining on his or her sentence.
 The substantial amount of time involved in investigation and follow-up activity makes it impractical to provide assistance on cases where the remaining prison time is less than that.

 - Finally, the Project does not provide assistance to individuals who are awaiting trial or whose only claim is that their rights were violated.
 The program usually cannot help in the following situations: